yzdxs/learn-anything/readme.md

 ![](http://i.imgur.com/kpI5qTy.png)

 - this usually means I like this topic or idea or video
-	- or in the case I use these applications and like them over ones that don't have ✨
+	- or in the case above, I use these applications and like them over ones that don't have ✨

 - I also add on ✔ to nodes that I have sucessfully transferred to [Anki](https://apps.ankiweb.net/)
 	- I use Anki and [spaced repetition learning](http://www.wikiwand.com/en/Spaced_repetition) to transfer knowledge from this mind map to my memory